TBD54566975/workshop-tbdex-abc-vc-issuer/README.md

 participant I as Issuer Service

 A->>A: Click button to get TBDev VC
 A->>A: Load GH OAuth Popup.
-Click Allow
+Click Authorize
 A->>GH: Verify Login
 GH->>A: Authorization Code
 A->>A: construct JWT with code in payload